GoldenLuckyDragon/Cherri/README.md

 ```
 $ cd Cherri
 ```
 The project consists of both a front and back end.

+---

+#### Back End
 To begin with, you will need a stripe account.
 Go to  https://dashboard.stripe.com/register and register an account.
 In the Stripe dashboard, sign up for Stripe Connect (which allows the platform to be a middleman in a transaction between two clients).

 Once you have a Stripe account, register your platform here: